 Undeniably, there are a lot of things in life that we prefer to avoid — stepping in puddles, discovering sharp edges on coffee tables, and receiving warning letters from the U.S. Food and Drug Administration (FDA) — to name a few.

-FDA warning letters usually follow a standard motif, beginning with an enumeration of specific findings, follow-up instructions, a deadline for completing the follow-up instructions, and potential consequences for not following through with the follow-up instructions.
-In a nutshell, dealing with warning letters typically involves crafting a highly detailed course of action for correcting the infractions, including how many bottles of pain reliever will be needed before it’s over.
+FDA warning letters usually follow a standard protocol, beginning with an enumeration of findings, follow-up instructions, a deadline for completing the follow-up instructions, and potential consequences for not following through with the follow-up instructions.
+In a nutshell, dealing with warning letters typically involves crafting a highly detailed course of action for correcting the infractions — including how many bottles of pain reliever will be needed before it’s over.

-On the surface, common scenarios that lead to receiving a warning letter involve at least one of the following:
+All companies developing regulated products are candidates for receiving a warning letter in the event of a nonconformance.
+On the surface, common scenarios that merit a warning letter involve at least one of the following:

 Other medical device compliance violations that become the subject of warning letters include:

 21 CFR 820.198 states that a medical device manufacturer must establish and maintain procedures for receiving, reviewing, and evaluating complaints.

 The following questions are helpful for determining the proper action for a complaint:

 As with MDR, the FDA has high expectations for the documentation that accompanies complaint handling.
 Essentially, all complaints, as well as the actions, decisions, and situations surrounding the complaints, must be clearly explained and justified.

 Warning letters for complaint handling often address the company’s effort (or lack of) to investigate malfunctions.
 Inspectors rely heavily on the documentation to make their assessment of how the company is complying with the QSR.